Devanshi1206/IMDb-Top-250-Movies/README.md

 ## Methodology:

 1. Import useful Python libraries.
-2. Get HTTP responses code - Succesfull Reposnse varies in range 200-299.
+2. Get HTTP response code - Successful Response varies in the range of 200-299.
 3. Use BeautifulSoup to scrape all website data.
 4. Scrape useful parts and add them to a list or database accordingly.
 5. Save the database to a CSV or Excel file.